 Feeling at home with the push and pull of relying on your own faculties and asking for help when needed.

-The motivation to tackle Shakespeare, if not for the sake of the works themselves, for the sake of exploring and pushing their own understanding of what they’re capable of as thinkers and learners.
+The motivation to tackle Shakespeare, if not for the sake of the works themselves, for the sake of exploring.
+Of pushing their own understanding of what they’re capable of as thinkers and learners.

-How most kids see Shakespeare is a microcosm for their student journey overall: when it’s over, they simply haven’t gotten out of what they were meant to.
+Finally, how most kids see Shakespeare is a microcosm for their student journey overall.
+When it’s over, the students simply haven’t gotten out of what they were meant to.

-Inasmuch as the widespread (and frankly shocking) failures of our education system are increasingly front and centre, awareness that it doesn’t have to be this way is also spreading.
+The widespread (and frankly shocking) failures of our education system are increasingly front and center.
+Awareness, however, that it doesn’t have to be this way is also spreading.
 Voices demanding change are getting louder and angrier.
 That’s a good sign.

-I’m inspired by the parents and students and fellow educators who refuse to settle, who know our kids deserve better and who seek solutions to write their own success stories.
+I am inspired by the parents and students and fellow educators who refuse to settle.
+Those who know our kids deserve better and who seek solutions to write their own success stories.

 At the end of the day, kids don’t need Shakespeare; they need the skills, attributes and mindsets it takes to do him justice.